ggroenendale/dtc477-final/README.md

 # dtc_final
-This is the final project for Will Luers DTC 477 Course
+This was the final project for Spring 2018 DTC 477 - Advanced Multimedia course with Will Luers.
+During this project I collaborated with fellow student Erin Cooper to build a webpage that could relate raw materials to what can be created with each raw material.